Arbars/Jynx_gettext/README.md

 it takes about 3-4 hours to run the manual test plan, I think I will leave this until I do further work on Jynx.

+Main goal of this fork:
+ - adding gettext support (translation on other languages)
+ - adding LFS support

 For Windows
 -----------